You’ve Got to be Carefully Taught

 A popular jewelry store in Milwaukee experienced a robbery during on, oh lets say, April 12, 1952.
 (It is so hard to be accurate with facts when you make things up).
 The 1950s was a time that had yet to progress from the learning of the impending civil rights movement the next decade would provide.
 The Milwaukee police department issued an alert to help the people identify a robber in their midst.
 The bulletin that aired on local TV and radio stations said only this.
 “Our suspect is of slender build, 5′ 6″, dark black hair, wears glasses and is Chinese, and probably very good at math.”
 The math comment wasn’t a comment on cultural stereotype, but was added because the jewelry thief had left a note that shared both the retail, and the wholesale prices of his haul that was accurate within 4 cents of the actual diamonds he had stolen.
 Perhaps the police could have resisted the stereo type and simply added “cocky” as another descriptor of the suspect.

-Well this description caused an uproar by the yet to be called Asian community, and hundreds of Chinese men from this of respected population, entered the Milwaukee police department, to voice their concern of the sweeping generalization published in the bulletin.
+Well this description caused an uproar by the yet to be called Asian community, and hundreds of Chinese men from this of respected population, entered the Milwaukee police department, to voice their concern of the sweeping generalization, published in the bulletin.
 Unfortunately all the men who came down to the station that morning, looked exactly like the suspect, because we were not yet an enlightened society.
 The police had no option but to arrest them all, and hold them in crowded cells as possible suspects of the crime.
 Because foreign suspects were made to conform to the current stereotypical views, the imprisoned men conceded to do all the police laundry while they were waiting for their Jewish lawyers to get them out of jail.
 Now there were hundreds arrested, but thousands showed up, however the well understood poor driving and parking skills of this immigrant group was demonstrated.
 Most of the angry protesters could not get out of their cars to get into the station to air their legitimate grievances.

 The point of this very dated, inappropriate example laced with prejudicial stereotype is as obvious as the nose on your face, unless your face is not perfectly white.
 Parking between the lines at the malls during Christmas, which is a holiday celebrated by a lot of people, is an important expectation when bringing your foreign manufactured vehicle to a complete stop.
 The other obvious critical point I am trying to make with this story is that most jewelry stores severely over charge you for their trinkets.
 With a greater than fifty percent divorce rate, men who are considering proposing to the loves of their lives, should consider a more prudent approach to their proposals.
 Investigate the long-term rental agreement options with engagement rings retailers, with convenient monthly payments and only finalize that purchase as a celebratory gift on the tenth wedding anniversary.

 So why do we choose to use sweeping statements to describe the faces of people we do not know?
 The answer is open to interpretation, like Springsteen’s Blinded by the Light or Tolken’s Lord of the Rings.
 The confusion lies in man’s inability to interpret the hidden symbolism in metaphotric teachings.
-This explains why we still believe that too many cooks spoil the broth, when the truth is, it never matters how many cooks are spoiling the broth, because if you don’t add meat and potatoes no one is going to eat your broth.
+This explains why we still believe that too many cooks spoil the broth, when the truth is, it never matters how many cooks are spoiling the broth, because if you don’t add meat and potatoes no one is going to notice the taste of your broth.

 There is even greater confusion for expanding bigotry these days, as plane travel has allowed so many more people from even more foreign countries to move into your neighbourhood.
 How do you know who to hate these days, when you don’t even know what country your foreign enemies are from?
 To demonstrate prejudice properly you are going to have to do a lot of research my friend.